 Bogus Facebook profiles are nearly as old as the social media site itself with the company reporting that nearly ten percent of their profiles were phony in 2012.
 Brands and celebrity pages are no stranger to copies, but scam artists impersonate ordinary people as well.
 BBB Serving Central East Texas is warning Facebook users to check their privacy settings and to be on the watch for Facebook imposters who aim to take advantage of friends and family.

 How the Scam Works:

-- Always double check Friend Requests: Don’t just automatically click “accept” for new requests.
+- Exercise good judgment when accepting friends.
+Don’t just automatically click “accept” for new requests.
 Take a few moments to look over the profile and verify that account is a real person, not a scam.
-Scan your list of current Friends to see if any show up twice (the newer account is going to be the scam one).
+Scan your list of current friends to see if any show up twice (the newer account is going to be the fake one).

-- Alert your friends: If your Facebook Friend suddenly starts posting links to work-at-home schemes or scandalous celebrity videos, tell him or her directly about the suspicious activity.
+- Alert your friends: If your Facebook friend suddenly starts posting links to work-at-home schemes or scandalous celebrity videos, tell them immediately about the suspicious activity.
 Otherwise, they may never know that their account has been hacked/impersonated.

 - Rotate passwords every few months, and do not use the same few passwords for multiple accounts.
 Keep the passwords in a safe place in your home, not on your laptop or phone.
 Use two-step verification whenever possible.

 - Report fake profiles!
 Social sites like Facebook allow you to report fake accounts or accounts that violate the terms of the site.

 For more tips on internet safety, go to bbb.org.
 To report fraudulent activity or unscrupulous business practices, call the BBB Hotline: (903)581-8373.